Magnetic Resonance Imaging (MRI)

 Tips for Coping with Claustrophobia and Anxiety During an MRI

-For most patients the “MRI Fear” is a fairly mild anxiety that can be overcome without too much difficulty.
-However, if you suffer from claustrophobia an MRI tube is likely the last place you want to be.
+Some patients experience a fairly mild anxiety that can be overcome without too much difficulty.
+However, if you suffer from claustrophobia, a tube is likely the last place you want to be.
 Such a closed-in space that can trigger a panic attack for people who suffer from the anxiety disorder and that should not be taken lightly.

-First, it’s important to remember that an MRI is totally painless.
+First, it’s important to remember that the process is totally painless.
 It might be uncomfortable and noisy, but it doesn’t hurt.

-So avoiding an MRI that a doctor prescribes is a bad idea.
-If you’re concerned or even downright afraid of having an MRI, here are some things you should know that might help you cope with your trepidation:
+So avoiding one that a doctor prescribes is a bad idea.
+If you’re concerned or even downright afraid, here are some things you should know that might help you cope with your trepidation:

 Request an open MRI.
-Crozer-Chester Medical Center offers an open MRI with a wide diameter tube for larger patients or those with claustrophobia.
+Crozer-Chester Medical Center offers an open MRI with a wide diameter tube for patients who would find that more comfortable.

 You can listen to music.
-Whatever you like; you can even bring your own CD or iPod playlist.
-They’ll pump it through headphones to you during the procedure.
+Whatever you like - you can even bring your own CD or iPod/phone playlist.
+The team members will pump it through headphones to you during the procedure.

 You can receive a mild sedative.
 If your anxiety is running high, talk to your doctor about prescribing a sedative.
 If you do, make sure you arrange to have someone drive you to and from the appointment.

 The MRI staff is there to help.
 They want this to go smoothly too, so consider them to be your friendly guide through the procedure.